LimeDrive/stream-fusion/docs/en/Manager/usage.md

-# Stremio Add-on Manager Usage Guide
+# Stremio Addon Manager Usage Guide

 ## Prerequisites

 !!! important "Required addons"
-    Before using the Stremio Add-on Manager, make sure you have installed and configured the following addons on your Stremio account:
+    Before using the Stremio Addon Manager, make sure you have installed and configured the following addons on your Stremio account:

     * TMDB (official addon)
     * Stream-Fusion